 Gradient provided a request for additional information to support the Closure Alternatives Analysis.
 The additional information compiled by Golder in response to the request is provided in Tables 1 through 4.
 Table 1 provides narrative responses for information requests based largely on Part 845 requirements for the closure alternatives analysis.
 Table 2 summarizes conceptual-level estimates of material quantities, equipment and vehicle usage, labor resources, and haul truck trips for the closure-in-place approach.
-Table 3 summarizes conceptual-level estimates of material quantities, equipment and vehicle usage, labor resources, and haul truck trips for the closure-in-place approach.
 Table 3 summarizes conceptual-level estimates of material quantities, equipment and vehicle usage, labor resources, and haul truck trips for the closure-by-removal approach with disposal in a permitted on-site landfill, which would require an approximate 2-acre expansion to the existing on-site landfill.
-Table 4 summarizes conceptual-level estimates of material quantities, equipment and vehicle usage, labor resources, and haul truck trips for the closure-by-removal approach with disposal in a permitted on-site landfill, which would require an approximate 2-acre expansion to the existing on-site landfill.
-Table 4 summarizes conceptual-level estimates of material quantities, equipment and vehicle usage, labor resources, and haul truck trips for the closure-by-removal approach with disposal in a noff-site landfill.
+Table 4 summarizes conceptual-level estimates of material quantities, equipment and vehicle usage, labor resources, and haul truck trips for the closure-by-removal approach with disposal in an off-site landfill.